notmike101/BD-Server-Themes/README.md

 4. Restart BetterDiscord

 ## How to create themes
-There are two ways to create themes.

-#### Method #1:
-1. In discord, join the server that you want to create a theme for.
-2. Click on the **"BetterDiscord"** menu (Where the hamburger icon is, top left)
-3. Click **"Server CSS"**.
-This should open the server CSS file with your default text editor.
-4. Save
-5. Rejoin the server

-#### Method #2:
 1. In Discord, open your settings, go to Appearance, and enable **Developer Mode**.
 2. In Discord, right click on the server that you want to create a theme for.
 Then click **"Copy ID"**.
 This will give you the server ID.
     * This will be referred to as {{ServerID}}.